 1966 First CWA Retirement Unit:

-Cockburn Lodge built, first CWA retirement unit at Rockingham, quickly followed by others at Albany and Geraldton.
+Cockburn Lodge built, first CWA retirement unit at Rockingham, quickly followed by others at Albany in 1968, and Geraldton.

 1968 CWA House:

 This year became known as ‘The Year of the House’.
 CWA House was opened on the 28th July and later in the year the CWA Shop at the rear of the building opened.
 Members’ work is now sold through the CWA Showroom in the ‘new’ CWA House at 1176 Hay Street, West Perth.